tom-james-watson/Emote/README.md

 ### Usage

-Select an emoji to and have it be pasted to your currently focussed app.
+Select an emoji to and have it be pasted to your currently focused app.
 The emoji will also be copied to your clipboard, so you can then paste the emoji wherever you need.

 You can select multiple emojis by selecting them with right click.